VoidLifter/wiki.thecavern.net/docs/Navigating.md

 |`/delhome`|Remove a home|

 :::info
-If you can only set home(newcomer rank), you can just use `/sethome` and it will name the home `home`.
+If you can only set one home(newcomer rank), you can just use `/sethome` and it will name the home `home`.
 :::

 ---